 The campground sits at an altitude of about 4,000ft, so it does get chilly at night.
 Even in the first week of June, the temperature dipped to 40 degrees by 10pm at night, although the temperatures hovered in the mid-70’s during the day.
-In early October, it was similar, although we did get down to 38 degrees in the early morning.
-Sites include picnic tables and fire pits, and firewood is sold by the rangers at $8 per bundle (although prices are subject to change).
+In early October, it was similar, and we even got down to 38 degrees in the early morning.
+Sites include picnic tables and fire pits, and firewood is sold by the rangers and camp hosts at $8 per bundle (as of Oct.
+2016 – prices are subject to change).
 At the end of the campsite is the day parking areas, from which a short hike down to the creek will bring you to the waterfalls.
 Although the water is always freezing (if I had to take a guess it was in the upper 40’s), the jumping opportunities more than make up for it.
 Make sure to take the fire road down from the parking lot, that will bring you to the better of the two swimming areas.
 The terrain is rough and the rocks are incredibly slippery when wet, and there is an abundance of poison oak, so be careful when swimming.

 Your camping reservation includes the ability to go anywhere in the park without paying a new day use fee, which comes in handy if you decide you want to go hiking.
 The best area to park is Paso Picacho Campground’s day-use area, which has access to two of the park’s main trails, the Stonewall Peak Trail, and the Cuyamaca Peak Fire Road, which climbs to the 6,512-foot summit of Cuyamca Peak.
 At the top, you’re treated to a spectacular view of the Pacific coastline, Colorado Desert, Mexico, and the Salton Sea, as well as Cuyamaca lake.
 The trail up was a paved fire road, but the going was still tough since we gained over 900 feet in elevation.
 Make sure to bring plenty of water, there is no water source on the trail.
 The summit provides a perfect opportunity for a picnic, although the exposed face may get quite windy at times.